Andy4495/emulator-8-bit/README.md

 [![Check Markdown Links](https://github.com/Andy4495/emulator-8-bit/actions/workflows/CheckMarkdownLinks.yml/badge.svg)](https://github.com/Andy4495/emulator-8-bit/actions/workflows/CheckMarkdownLinks.yml)
 [![Test Disassembler](https://github.com/Andy4495/emulator-8-bit/actions/workflows/TestDisassembler.yml/badge.svg)](https://github.com/Andy4495/emulator-8-bit/actions/workflows/TestDisassembler.yml)

 This is a simple 8-bit CPU emulator and disassembler.
-It currently supports the Z80, but is hopefully written in a way that makes it straightforward to support other CPUs.
+It currently supports the Z80, but adding support for other CPUs should be straightforward.

 I created it as a learning exercise to refresh my C++ programming skills and to spend some time diving into the Z80 CPU architecture.